 Evolving in a digital world

-In 2010-11 we delivered over 120 million records to over 20 million online users.
-For every document delivered in our reading rooms at Kew, 200 were delivered online.
+In 2016-17 we delivered 229 million records to our online users, and for every document delivered in our reading rooms at Kew, 388 were delivered online.
 Combining traditional volunteering activities with more virtual collaboration is at the heart of our new approach to engaging with volunteers.